CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Experimental Evaluations

-Towards answering \textbf{Q2}, we compare \ModelName against two baselines: 1) \textit{$\pia$ + planning: } The $\pia$ + planning baseline follows prior work on using a hierarchical framework for ~\cite{cheng2024navila}.
-In this approach, we use the atomic policy $\pia$ to execute navigation skills, and then use a high-level VLM that acts as a ``planner,'' to deduce suitable atomic commands for achieving the user-specified complex language goals.
-This method allows us to determine how using a similar scheme to \MethodName at test-time compares to training on the \MethodName dataset. and 2) \textit{CoNVOI:} CoNVOI grounds language instructions into robot plans by annotating image observations with a grid of numbers, prompting a VLM to select a trajectory through this grid and then grounding this plan into the scene geometry with a lidar-generated occupancy map~\cite{sathyamoorthy2024convoicontextawarenavigationusing}.
-This comparison will allow us to glean how different approaches to grounding VLM reasoning (using additional sensors at test-time or co-training on real robot experience, for CoNVOI and \ModelName, respectively) can impact navigation performance.
-Note that we could not evaluate CoNVOI in the outdoor environment due to infrastructure failures.
-More details on these baselines are provided in \cref{app:baselines}.
+Toward answering \textbf{Q3}, we compare \ModelName against two baselines.
+First, \textit{$\pia$ + planning}, which follows prior hierarchical frameworks~\citep{cheng2024navila}.
+We use an off-the-shelf VLM to infer suitable atomic navigation commands for achieving the given language goals, and use the atomic policy $\pia$ to execute them.
+This investigates whether it is important to distill counterfactual behaviors into our policy or if a VLM can select correct atomic skills at test time.
+Second, \textit{CoNVOI}, which turns instructions into robot plans by annotating image observations with a grid of numbers, prompting a VLM to select a trajectory through this grid, and grounding this plan into the scene geometry with a LiDAR-based occupancy map~\citep{sathyamoorthy2024convoicontextawarenavigationusing}.
+This requires API calls to a VLM~\citep{openai2024gpt4technicalreport}, assumes that the VLM can express task behaviors with a trajectory of this form, and requires LiDAR for grounding (whereas our VLAs only require images).
+CoNVOI can accept open-set language, unlike other similar works~\citep{cheng2024navila}, making it the most appropriate baseline for our method.
+We could not evaluate CoNVOI outside due to infrastructure challenges.
+More detail on these baselines is provided in Appendix~\ref{app:baselines}.